Geometric characterization of Generalized Property (II): Introduction

-In 1998, Chen and Lin \cite{CL} introduced Property (II).
-A Banach space $X$ is said to have Property (II) if every closed bounded convex set $C$ in $X$ can be written as intersection of closed convex hulls of finitely many balls.
-They also provided a complete characterization of spaces satisfying Property (II) in terms of $w^*$-Point of Continuity.
-A point $f\in S_{X^*}$ is called $w^*$-Point of Continuity (in short, $w^*$-PC) of $B_{X^*}$ if for each $\varepsilon >0$, there exists a $w^*$-open set $W$ of $B_{X^*}$ such that $f\in W \subset B(f, \varepsilon)$.
-It was shown in \cite{CL} that $X$ has Property (II) if and only if $w^*$-PC of $B_{X^*}$ are dense in $S_{X^*}$.
-Recently, the concept of semi $w^*$-Point of Continuity was introduced to further characterize Property (II) \cite{BS}.
-A point $f\in S_{X^*}$ is called semi $w^*$-Point of Continuity (in short, semi $w^*$-PC) of $B_{X^*}$ if for each $\varepsilon >0$, there exists a $w^*$-open set $W$ of $B_{X^*}$ such that $W \subset B(f, \varepsilon)$.
-It has been established that $X$ has Property (II) if and only if all points on $S_{X^*}$ are semi $w^*$-PC of $B_{X^*}$.
+One of the most significant consequences of the Hahn–Banach Theorem is that a point lying outside a closed bounded convex set can be separated from the set by a hyperplane.
+The ball separation property, on the other hand, explores whether such a point can be separated from the set by closed balls as opposed to hyperplanes.
+While finite dimensional spaces admit an equivalence between these two notions, such an equivalence does not hold in general infinite dimensional Banach spaces.
+The origins of ball separation property go back to Mazur \cite{M}, who introduced what is now known as the Mazur Intersection Property (MIP): every bounded closed convex set can be represented as an intersection of closed balls.
+Since then, several variants of ball separation properties have been investigated.
+A comprehensive survey of this area can be found in \cite{GJSM}.
+See also \cite{CL}.

-Property (II) is a weaker form of the classical ball separation property first introduced by Mazur \cite{M} in 1933, known as Mazur Intersection Property (MIP), which asserts that every closed bounded convex is intersection of closed balls.
-Over time, various generalizations of the MIP have been explored, primarily studying when every closed bounded convex sets of a given family of bounded sets can be represented as intersection of balls.
-See \cite{B}, \cite{BG}, \cite{CL}, \cite{DC}, \cite{S}, \cite{S1} and \cite{WZ} for reference.
-To the best of our knowledge, such generalization of Property (II) have not been systematically studied.
-In this work, we introduce and characterize the following two generalizations of Property (II).
+Among these, Property (II), introduced by Chen and Lin \cite{CL}, has emerged as an important weakening of MIP.
+A Banach space $X$ is said to have Property (II) if every closed bounded convex set $C\subset X$ can be expressed as an intersection of closed convex hulls of finitely many balls.
+They also obtained a remarkable geometric characterization: $X$ has Property (II) if and only if the set of $w^*$-Points of Continuity of $B_{X^*}$ is dense in $S_{X^*}$.
+A similar type of characterization for MIP, in terms of $w^*$-denting points, was earlier established by Giles, Gregory, and Sims \cite{GGS}.
+The importance of such characterizations lies in the fact that they connect two distinct geometric aspects of Banach spaces, namely ball separation properties and the geometry of the dual unit ball.
+In this sense, Property (II) serves as a natural and important weakening of MIP.
+More recently, a further refinement of the characterization of Property (II), describing the geometry of all points on the dual unit sphere, was obtained by authors in \cite{BS}: $X$ has Property (II) if and only if every point of the dual unit sphere is a semi $w^*$-Point of Continuity.